gilch/hissp/docs/tutorial.rst

 The ``.#`` is another built-in reader macro called *inject*.
 It compiles and evaluates the next form and is replaced with the resulting object in the Hissp.
-Reader macros are unary operators that apply inside-out, like functions do, at `read time`_.
+Parse-time macros are unary operators that apply inside-out, like functions do, at `read time`_.